teohxuen/website/content/report/final_report.md

 ---

-## 7. Enhance User Operability and Workflow
+## 7. Enhancing User Operability and Workflow

 One part of the project is to enhance user operability and workflow.
 User operability can be improved by allowing for easier operation and maintenance of the battery hull, reducing AUV's downtime.
 Easier maintenance can also help prevent damage to the battery hulls.
 Improved workflow can help to identify potential issues and allow for early detection of faults.
 Both user operability and workflow can come together to increase the reliability of the vehicle.